Hello-FPGA/BISS-C/README.md

 This is N channel BISS-C FPGA IP and It's Driver Repo.

+If it is helpful, please give our repo a star to make more people see it.

-we used a ZYNQ7020 Core board and an extension BISS-C board to implement this demo, this is a 8 channel BISS-C sensor grabber demo.
+we used a ZYNQ7020 Core board and an extension BISS-C board to implement this demo, this is a 8-channel BISS-C sensor grabber demo.

 ![image-20231027163109709](README.assets/image-20231027163109709.png)